basho/basho_docs/source/languages/en/riak/cookbooks/Basic-Cluster-Setup.md

 you have already started Riak with the default settings, you cannot change the <code>-name</code> setting and then successfully restart the node.</p>
-If you cannot restart after chaning -name value you have two
+If you cannot restart after changing -name value you have two
 options:
 <ol>
 <li>Discard the existing ring metadata by removing the contents of